 6.2.1 Works to existing rental stock consists of:

 6.2.2 Major repairs

-As a general rule the Agency expects Registered Providers to fund repairs to their existing stock through their business plans.
-However the Agency will in exceptional cases consider funding major repairs in respect of eligible properties (see section 6.5), which are essential for the property to remain habitable; and where the Registered Provider can demonstrate it has no access to resources of its own to undertake the work.
+As a general rule we expect Registered Providers to fund repairs to their existing stock through their business plans.
+However, we will in exceptional cases consider funding major repairs in respect of eligible properties (see section 6.5), which are essential for the property to remain habitable; and where the Registered Provider can demonstrate it has no access to resources of its own to undertake the work.

 6.2.3 For guidance on deciding whether work is classed as major repairs please see guidance below.